youshamahmood96/shuni-task/README.md

 # Challenge
 A challenge completed using graph data structure and breadth first search algorithm<br/>

-## getting started
+## Getting started

+Basic Requirements : You need to have node installed in your local machine

+For Git bash:

-Run the follwoing commands to run this in your local machine:
+Run the following commands to run this in your local machine:

 ` git clone https://github.com/youshamahmood96/task-server.git `

 ` npm install `

+Then run ` node index.js ` to run the application

 ## Approach
 - I loaded data from the given csv file using an npm package.